 Two variables, spatial distance and co-travel time on train, were selected as potential determinants of transmission risk.
 Spatial distance between an index patient and each close contact was measured as a row and column number-based difference from the index patient's seat.
 A seat is approximately 0.5 meter in width.
 The distance between adjacent rows is approximate 0.4 meter.
+The aisle between the seat C and the seat D was counted as a seat when we calculated the column distance between seats.
 Co-travel time for an index patient and each close contact was calculated based on travel time between the shared departure and destination stations.
-Relative risk (RR) and Chi-square test were used to compare the attack rate between different seats.
-The spatial statistical index Moran's I was used to measure the global spatial autocorrelation of the attack rates of seats .
-A Moran's I value approximating 1.0 indicates spatial clustering, while a value approximating -1.0 indicates spatial dispersion.
-Wang's qindex was applied to compare the differences in attack rates between rows and columns of seats .
-A q value approximating 1.0 indicates a completely stratified heterogeneity of risk between regions, while a q value approximating 0.0 indicates weakly stratified heterogeneity.
-We also split the close contacts into two groups according to whether they had the same departure-destination stations as the index patients, and compared the attack rates between them.
-The first group contained the close contacts had the same departure-destination stations with the index patients, otherwise the close contacts belonged to the second group.
+Relative risk (RR) and $\chi^2$ test were used to compare the attack rate between different seats.
+The spatial statistical index Moran I was used to measure the global spatial autocorrelation of the attack rates of seats [26].
+A Moran I value approximating 1.0 indicates spatial clustering, whereas a value approximating -1.0 indicates spatial dispersion.
+The Wang q index was applied to compare the differences in attack rates between rows and columns of seats [27, 28].
+A q value approximating 1.0 indicates a completely stratified heterogeneity of risk between regions, whereas a q value approximating 0.0 indicates weakly stratified heterogeneity.
+We also split the close contacts into 2 groups according to whether they had the same departure and destination stations as the index patients, and compared the attack rates between them.
+The first group contained the close contacts who had the same departure and destination stations with the index patients; otherwise, the close contacts belonged to the second group.
 We performed all the analyses in R software, version 3.6.3 (R Foundation for Statistical Computing, Vienna, Austria).